AiKaoWaFake/Cpe112/README.md

 How to run:
 1. Run the program
 2. Select your choice
-3. Follow the instruction given
+3. Follow the instruction (Typing in courses name and grade if you are adding them)

+commit hash:
+b70460d